 Click on the Marquesan Phrasebook link at left to find out more!

 E to the M, Squared: From Montreal to the MarquesasA doctoral student in anthropology at McGill University, Emily recently returned from her dissertation fieldwork in French Polynesia.
 Her doctoral research explores natural and cultural heritage, cultural landscapes, land and resource use in the Marquesas Islands.
 Visit Marquesan Now for updates!

 About the Marquesas IslandsThe Marquesas, known to Marquesans as Fenua Enata or Fenua Enana, are a remote group of 12 volcanic islands located just below the equator, in French Polynesia.
 The most isolated archipelago in the world, only a few are accessible by domestic flights from Tahiti.
 A favorite haunt of a number of famous artists over the last two centuries, this is a place entirely unique in culture, geography and spirit.
 Towering peaks and steep, rocky cliffs plunge directly into a tossing, turquoise sea punctuated by white caps that gleam in the sun.
 The tropical air breathes relaxation, even as its salty currents carry giant frigate birds and bright white doves lazily across the sky above.

 Is your curiosity piqued?
-Click on Marquesas Links, at left, to indulge in Marquesas information, photographs, and more!
+Click here to indulge in Marquesas information, photographs, and more!